Sign up to the Quit plan

-Cancer risks
+Cancer risks from secondhand smoke

-Secondhand smoke contains carcinogens.
-These are chemicals that cause cancer.
 People who breathe in secondhand smoke are at increased risk of smoking-related diseases.
-For example, non-smoking women who live with a partner who smokes are 27% more likely to get lung cancer than non-smoking women who live with another non-smoker.
+For example, non-smoking women who live with someone who smokes are 27% more likely to get lung cancer than non-smoking women who live with a non-smoker.

-The risk to children
+The risk of secondhand smoke to children

-Children are especially vulnerable to secondhand smoke because they breathe more rapidly and their lungs, airways and immune system are still developing.
-Secondhand smoke can increase a child’s risk of:
+Children are more at risk from secondhand smoke.
+This is because they breathe more rapidly, and their lungs, airways and immune system are still developing.

 - ear infections